ADBeta/splasher/README.md

 splasher, Software Pi Flasher, is a Raspberry Pi program with the ability to flash, dump, clone and erase SPI/I2C/DSPI/QSPI flash chips, including the 24 and 25 series NAND and NOR Flash Chips.
+Written in C++ using pigpio, it is fast, reliable and designed around the concept of compatibilty with any protocol or interface possible.

+splasher allows interface speed selection down to 1KHz, for chips with slow interfaces, or damaged chips, up to 1MHz limited inerface for older but regular chips.
+It also allows "max" to be passed to the speed flag, in order to delimit the interface (This varies wildly between 2MHz to 50MHz depending on model. be aware of this before use)

 WORK IN PROGRESS

-Features of this program include the ability to specify protocol speeds, for when certain chips use non-standard timings or have degraded to the point of needing more time to latch in the data.
-It also allows for the integration of multiple non-standard protocols, like DSPI and QSPI, and more (see splasher -h for more information)

-It has a very easy to use interface, and is written in C++ using pigpio to make it fast and reliable.

 (DSPI, QSPI and I2C are under construction.
 Only spi mode is working)

-NOTES:
--s, --speed		Set the speed of the chip, in KHz. (-s max doesn't delay at all)

 ----
 ## Dependencies